by Dr. C.H. Weaver M.D. 5/2022

 To date, the trial has enrolled 39 patients with previously untreated CLL or small lymphocytic lymphoma (SLL) with leukemic involvement who require treatment.
 All patients were treated with BOVen in 28‐day cycles and after patients completed a minimum of 8 cycles a assessment of uMRD determined the remaining duration of treatment.
 Once uMRD was determined in the PB and confirmed in BM patients, 2 additional treatment cycles were completed for a maximum total of 24 cycles.

 Treatment with BOVen induced rapid uMRD responses in 62% of patients enabling them to stop therapy after an average of 8 months of treatment.
 In total, 84% of patients achieved uMRD in the blood and 73.0% percent achieved uMRD in the BM.
+Other novel triplet therapy combinations are being evaluated as well.

 - Fischer K, Al‐Sawaf O, Bahlo J et al. Venetoclax and obinutuzumab in patients with CLL and coexisting conditions.
 N Engl J Med 2019; 380: 2225– 2236.